Tinnifo/MegoBin/docs/04-tutorials/how-to-run-experiments-from-cli.md

 ## Gotchas

-A few things that bite people once and then never again:

 The shell will mangle some characters. `'`-quote anything with `()`, `[]`, `*`, `,`, or spaces.
 If a sweep value looks like an expression, quote the whole `key='expr(...)'` argument.